“Distinguished by an exquisite design and premium quality materials in order to echo the ethos of the Leica brand.”

 — Leica Fotografie International Magazine

 SUB13 is the vision of artist Matt Draper.
 A personal project spanning nine years, driven by Draper’s desire to fuse the Leica rangefinder with his underwater practice, forcing the design of his own fully functional underwater housing.
-As Draper’s vision gained momentum, it evolved into SUB13, an industrial design team founded alongside engineer Matt Hipsley, extending beyond function to creatives and collectors alike.
+As Draper’s vision gained momentum, it evolved into SUB13, an industrial design team founded alongside engineer Matt Hipsley, extending to creatives and collectors alike.

 FEATURED BUILD